Brittany-Reid/dependency-zeros/README.md

 Be aware that each item in a list can either be a `string` or `object` representing a package.

+### `zero_on_chain10.json`

+List of packages within the dependency chain that have no dependencies, for the top ten libraries.

 ### `registry_entries.json`

 The full registry entries for analysed packages.